The new 300 PRC is getting rave reviews with the long range shooting crowd, but is it really a good choice for hunters?

 For example, the Hornady reloading handbook lists a maximum load of 77.0gr of powder for the 300 PRC when using a 225gr ELD Match bullet, but just 72.7gr of powder when loading that same bullet in the 300 Winchester Magnum (p585 of the Hornady 10th Edition Reloading Manual).

 Finally, the 300 PRC also has a higher SAAMI maximum pressure of 65,000psi vs 64,000psi for the .300 Win Mag.

 Note: while the powder capacity figures listed above do give a good indication of the differences between the two cartridges, exact case capacities vary slightly according to the brand of brass used.
-Those specific figures were taken from the Hornady reloading handbook and represent a maximum powder load for each cartridge with a 225gr ELD Match bullet.

 The table below compares a 200gr Hornady ELD-X (.597 BC) load in .300 Winchester Magnum to a load shooting a 212gr Hornady ELD-X bullet in 300 PRC (.673 BC).
 This data is for Hornady Precision Hunter factory ammo using a 200 yard zero and a 24 inch barrel.